Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 #### ⚙️ Behind the Scenes

-Here’s how the Style Transfer feature works under the hood to make your images both creative and recognizable:
+Here's how the Style Transfer feature works under the hood to make your images both creative and recognizable:

 - **Stable Diffusion + Style-Aware Prompts**
-  Each transformation is powered by Stable Diffusion's `img2img` pipeline, guided by carefully designed prompts that not only express artistic intent (like anime or cyberpunk) but also preserve your dog’s breed-specific traits and facial features.
+  Each transformation is powered by Stable Diffusion's `img2img` pipeline, guided by carefully designed prompts that not only express artistic intent (like anime or cyberpunk) but also preserve your dog's breed-specific traits and facial features.

 - **Smart Image Preprocessing**
   Before generating the final result, your photo goes through automated enhancements such as contrast tuning, sharpening, and aspect-ratio-preserving resizing with padding — all to help the model focus on what matters most.